Battle of Fort Sumter: Bombardment

 At 4:30 a.m. on April 12, 1861, Lt.
 Henry S. Farley, acting upon the command of Capt.
 George S. James, fired a single 10-inch mortar round from Fort Johnson.
-(James had offered the first shot to Roger Pryor, a noted Virginia secessionist, who declined, saying, "I could not fire the first gun of the war.")
+James had offered the first shot to Roger Pryor, a noted Virginia secessionist, who declined, saying, "I could not fire the first gun of the war".
 The shell exploded over Fort Sumter as a signal to open the general bombardment from 43 guns and mortars at Fort Moultrie, Fort Johnson, the floating battery, and Cummings Point.
-Under orders from Beauregard, the guns fired in a counterclockwise sequence around the harbor, with 2 minutes between each shot; Beauregard wanted to conserve ammunition, which he calculated would last for only 48 hours.
+Under orders from Beauregard, the guns fired in a counterclockwise sequence around the harbor, with 2 minutes between each shot.
+Beauregard wanted to conserve ammunition, which he calculated would last for only 48 hours.

 Edmund Ruffin, another noted Virginia secessionist, had traveled to Charleston to be present at the beginning of the war, and after the signal round, fired one of the first shots at Sumter, a 64-pound shell from the Iron Battery at Cummings Point.
-The shelling of Fort Sumter from the batteries ringing the harbor awakened Charleston's residents (including diarist Mary Chesnut), who rushed out into the predawn darkness to watch the shells arc over the water and burst inside the fort.
+The shelling of Fort Sumter from the batteries ringing the harbor awakened Charleston's residents, including diarist Mary Chesnut, who rushed out into the predawn darkness to watch the shells arc over the water and burst inside the fort.

+Major Anderson held his fire, awaiting daylight.
+His troops reported for a call at 6 a.m. and then had breakfast.
+At 7 a.m., Capt.
+Abner Doubleday fired a shot at the Ironclad Battery at Cummings Point, but missed.
+Given the available manpower, Anderson could not take advantage of all of his 60 guns.
+He deliberately avoided using guns that were situated in the fort where casualties were most likely.
+The fort's best cannons were mounted on the uppermost of its three tiers—the barbette tier—where his troops were most exposed to incoming fire from overhead.